cleolibrary/CLEO-Redux/docs/en/using-fxt.md

 }
 ```

 Using `FxtStore` you can create unique keys and values in the script and put it in local FXT storage.
 Each script owns a private storage and keys from one script will not conflict with other scripts.
-Also keys defined in the FxtStore will shadow the same keys defined in static FXT files.
+Also keys defined in the FxtStore shadow the same keys defined in static FXT files.
 Consider the example:

 custom.fxt: